 Intermittent fasting for women over 50 could help with weight loss and minimize the chance of developing typically age-related illnesses.
-In fact, intermittent fasting can lower blood pressure, according to a new study done by Baylor College of Medicine.
+In fact, intermittent fasting can lower blood pressure, according to a study done by Baylor College of Medicine.
 The study showed that fasting lowers blood pressure by reshaping the gut microbiota.

 Of course, in addition to wanting to improve their health, losing weight is a significant concern for many women over 50.
 A few things that make it tougher to lose weight after age 50 include lower metabolism, achy joints, reduced muscle mass, and even sleep issues.
 At the same time, losing fat, especially dangerous belly fat, can dramatically reduce your risk for such serious health issues as diabetes, heart attacks, and cancer.